 The Bechthold vines are borderline-ancient, but in such amazing shape that their twisted tendrils make them look as if they’re dancing, celebrating for the sheer joy of still being alive.
 And the fruit still being produced by them is superb, if the finished wines into which they’re made are any indication.

 That the Bechthold vineyard survived the early 2000s, when the Bechthold family were getting a measly $200 a ton for its grapes (you can blame the location, and the fact that the grapes were labeled as “Malvoisie” – basically a price-killing combination in the CA wine biz), is a bit of a minor miracle.
 Wanda Woock Bechthold, now in her early eighties, had UC Davis check out the grapes, which were identified as Cinsault (took them long enough, didn’t it?) and were then pitched to higher-end clients (a list that now includes Bonny Doon, Turley Wine Cellars, Phoenix Vineyards and Michael-David), effectively raising the prices, justifying the farming costs, and saving the magic.

-You can read more about that story in Randy’s recap of the vineyard’s history, and his interview with the Bechtholds and their clients.
+Randy has authored a recap of the vineyard’s history, and an interview with the Bechtholds and their clients, on the Lodi Wine blog.
 I’ll sum it up using this quote from Randy’s story, which to me kind of says it all: